exercism/docs/mentoring/choosing_a_solution.md

 - How many times they have been mentored before

 The information on the tooltip is a preliminary indicator whether this student is a right match for you.
-You'll see information they've written explaining what they're looking to get out of the track.
+You will see information they've written explaining what they are looking to get out of the track.

 As you start mentoring students, you'll see whether you've mentored them before, and if you've added them as a favorite.